2023: ADC unveils Giwa-Amu as Lagos deputy gov candidate

 “We want to bring a new paradigm of leadership and that is our mission.

-“ADC has a candidate and deputy candidate to back up the message it is bringing.
+“ADC has a candidate and duputy candidate to back up the message it is bringing.

 “We are bringing in a new thing.
 Lagos must work for all residents.
 We are moving the state from a third world to a first world.
 We are bringing a new era.
 We are not intimidated,” he said.